apphud/docs/docs/sdk-integration.md

 Amplitude.instance()?.setUserId("YOUR_OWN_USER_ID") // or any other analytics
 ```

-Or can be done later:
+Or this can be done later:

 ```swift
 // if authenticated